Skip to main content

 elb('walker init', element); // or an array of elements

-Run the walker destination command to add a destination to the walker.js.
+Run walker destination to add a destination to walker.js.
 Individual destination configurations can be made by using the destination.config property.

 const destinationLog = { push: console.log }; // Demo destination for console.log